County highways performance dashboard

 Drainage – number of gullies inspected and cleaned per year

 The procedure has been established to identify high risk sites and problematic drainage systems that require cleansing on a more regular basis (3 and 6 monthly intervals).
-Some gullies may not be cleansed on target as they are not accessible due to parked cars or other access issues.
+Some gullies may not be cleansed on target as they are not accesible due to parked cars or other access issues.
 These gullies will be picked up outside of the standard routine cycle.

 Gullies inspected and cleaned Cleans per annum Target Percentage